Aish689/Port_Scanner_Project/README.md

 # Automated Port Scanner in Python

-## 📌 Project Overview
+##  Project Overview
-This is a simple yet effective Python-based **Automated Port Scanner** that combines both **Socket programming** and **Nmap scanning** to detect open ports on a specified target IP address or hostname.
+This is a Python-based **Automated Port Scanner** that combines both **Socket programming** and **Nmap scanning** to detect open ports on a specified target IP address or hostname.
 The scanner checks each port for availability and gathers detailed service information using Nmap.

-## 🚀 Features
+##  Features
 ✅ Scans target IP or hostname over a specified port range.
 ✅ **Socket-based port scanning** to check if ports are open or closed.
 ✅ **Nmap scanning integration** for detailed service, version, and product info.